nikvuk92/PGA_2024/Project.md

 Now check what the bim files look like after the changes.

-### Step 8 Merging the reference datasets to eachother
+## Step 8 Merging the reference datasets to eachother (Ancient and Modern)

 *P.S.
 As long as you have all the files/datasets in the same directory you don't need to specify the full paths.
 If they are in different datasets, remember to add the full path to the file, such as:
 ```/proj/uppmaxproject/full_path_to_YOUR_OWN_directory/Reference_datasets/datasetA/file```